skupperproject/skupper-website/input/docs/cli/index.md

    ```

    Starting with Skupper release 1.3, the console is not enabled by default.
-   To use the new console, which is a preview feature and may change, see [Using the Skupper console](../console/index.html).
+   To use the new console, see [Using the Skupper console](../console/index.html).
 2. Check the site:

    ```bash